 Why did you choose the University of Brighton?

-I applied to both Sussex and Brighton – my local universities.
-Brighton was the only one that accepted me.
-I was disappointed at first as Sussex does traditionally have a better reputation for Psychology but only a short way into the course, I realised that Brighton was the best place for me to do my degree.
-I felt like I belonged and that security gave me the courage to really push myself, to put myself out there and seek additional opportunities – to really get stuck into University life.
+I applied to my local universities.
+I realised that Brighton was the best place for me to do my degree.
+I felt like I belonged and that security gave me the courage to really push myself, to put myself out there and seek additional opportunities – to really get stuck into university life.
 I also appreciated the critical focus at the University of Brighton and feel very strongly that the skills and knowledge associated with this will have set me in good standing for my future career.